timanlemvo/timanlemvo/README.md

 # 👋 Hi, I’m Tima Nlemvo

-**Senior IT / Systems Engineer → Cloud • Security • Platform Engineering**
+**IT / Systems Engineer → Cloud • Security • Platform Engineering**

 I’m an IT professional with **7+ years of enterprise experience** supporting and building secure, scalable systems across Windows, macOS, Linux, networking, identity, and infrastructure.
 I’m currently transitioning deeper into **Cloud Security, Platform / DevOps, and Systems Engineering** by designing and operating production-grade infrastructure in my homelab and documenting real incidents, tradeoffs, and lessons learned.

-This GitHub is not a tutorial playground — it’s a **living portfolio of real systems, failures, and fixes**.
+This GitHub is not a tutorial playground!
+It’s a **living portfolio of real systems, failures, and fixes**.

 ---